alan-turing-institute/rds-course/coursebook/modules/m2/7-ModifyingColumnsAndIndices.md

 display(df)
 ```

-TODO maybe these (and some of the above) are overkill unless needed in hands on?:
+TODO: maybe these (and some of the above) are overkill unless needed in hands on?:
  - `set_index` ?
  - `reset_index` ?